 blog-image

 Care & Preservation of Family Photographs

-Join Ohio History Connection Audiovisual Archivist, Daniel Willis, as he shares tips, tricks and information about the care and preservation of family photographs.
-Registration is required.
+Join Ohio History Connection Audiovisual Archivist Daniel Willis as he shares tips, tricks and information about the care and preservation of family photographs.
+Attendees will learn how to identify photograph formats and learn basic information on how to care for and preserve their family photographs.
+Use code GEN2025 to get $5 off if you register […]

+blog-image